habamax/vim-dir/README.rst

 - :kbd:`S` — open a file/directory in a vertical split.
 - :kbd:`t` — open a file/directory in a tab.
-- :kbd:`i` — preview a file (first 100 lines) or show dir tree (if `tree` is available)
+- :kbd:`i` — preview a file (first 100 lines) or show dir tree (if `tree` is available).
-- :kbd:`x` — toggle selection of file/directory
+- :kbd:`x` — toggle selection of file/directory.
-- :kbd:`X` — toggle selection of all files/directories (select/unselect all)
+- :kbd:`X` — toggle selection of all files/directories (select/unselect all).
-- :kbd:`D` or :kbd:`dd` — delete files/directories
+- :kbd:`D` or :kbd:`dd` — delete files/directories.
-- :kbd:`R` or :kbd:`rr` — rename files/directories
+- :kbd:`R` or :kbd:`rr` — rename files/directories.
-- :kbd:`P` — copy selected files/directories into current directory
+- :kbd:`P` — copy selected files/directories into current directory.
-- :kbd:`A` — open actions menu
+- :kbd:`A` — open actions menu.
+- :kbd:`~` — open home directory.

 Settings